ESAT Guides

 Probability

-This is basically about chance.
+This is all about chance.
 The chance of an event happening under certain circumstances and the chances of multiple events happening together.
 A key term to understand here is uncertainty, which is what probability seeks to resolve.

 Questions on probability will almost always revolve around real-world scenarios, even if it’s something as simple as tossing a coin.
 Therefore, you’ll need to read the question carefully to ensure you understand every detail that you need to consider.